 Finding alignment

-Far more is happening that relates not just to mediumship but to any spiritual practice or inspired or enlightened state of awareness in any field or industry.
-For sports people it’s called the flow state, for artists and writers it’s called inspiration, for actors its embodiment of the character.
-The practitioner may also become aware of the frequency of omnipresence and alignment with their greater self, they feel the energy within their body and have the ability to step into the energy and healing of now.
-It is from this point where everyone has access to the greater presence of themselves and their connection to everything and everyone in and beyond our physical and conscious reality.
+The practitioner may become aware of an omnipresence and alignment with their true self, they feel the energy within their body and have the ability to step into the energy of the present moment.
+It is from this point where everyone has a connection to everything and everyone in and beyond our physical and conscious reality.

 What is personal alignment?
 There are many groups, practices and practitioners working today, all teaching different modalities of wellness and wellbeing.
 Everything from Body Somatic, Energy Healing, Shamanic Healing to Qigong and many different forms of Yoga and breath work practices which revolve around bringing different aspects of your being into alignment, activating greater parts of yourself and working on personal attunement.
 All practices and modalities have a truth within them, when you find a practice or teaching you resonate with the most important aspect is to feel into the authenticity in which the teacher and group operates.
 Find what is right for you.